 - Grab a desk plant.
 While you’re sprucing up your workspace, add a small desk plant.
 Research concluded that people exposed to plants are more productive.
 By getting through your to-do list faster, you’ll have more natural energy to spend on other tasks.

 - Stop, collaborate and listen.
 If you’re feeling overwhelmed and exhausted at work, collaborate with your colleagues and redistribute some of your work load.
-Check out our review of the best project management systems for team collaboration.
+Check out our review of the best team collaboration tools.